 But all is not blue bunnies and fairy farts because high-alloy steels have some disadvantages too.

 Those who hype high-alloy steels always praise to the heavens the “wear-resistant” properties Chrome and Tungsten additives afford.
-When the subject is woodworking handtool blades, however, please understand the meaning of “wear resistance” includes “a bitch to sharpen,” and/or “not very sharp.”
+When the subject is woodworking handtool blades, however, please understand the meaning of “wear resistant” includes “not very sharp,” and “a bitch to sharpen by hand.”

 Tungsten makes the steel warp less and expands the heat-treat and tempering temperature ranges significantly leading to fewer defects during production.
 But the addition of tungsten also produces larger, tougher crystals that simply can’t be made as sharp as White Label No.1, and that makes the blade much more difficult, unpleasant, and time consuming to sharpen, all while wasting more sharpening stone material in the process.